What is Hedging in the Stock Market?

 Diversification is a form of risk management that spreads investments across different asset classes, industries, or geographic regions.
 While not a derivative-based hedging strategy, portfolio diversification reduces overall risk by minimising the impact of poor performance in any one area.

 • Futures Hedging: Futures contracts are commitments to purchase or dispose of an asset at a fixed price and a future date.
 Futures contracts provide investors with a hedge against any underlying asset price fluctuations.
-To lock in the present value and guard against a future loss, an investor may, for instance, sell a futures contract at the current price if they own a stock and are concerned about it declining in value.
+For instance, to lock in the present value and guard against a future loss, an investor may sell a futures contract at the current price if they own a stock and are concerned about its decline in value.

 • Options Hedging: Options are agreements that grant the buyer the right, but not the responsibility, to purchase or dispose of an asset at a fixed price on or before a given date.
 Options contracts allow investors to limit possible gains or act as a hedge against losses.
 For instance, a stockholder who wishes to hedge against a price drop can purchase a put option at a fixed strike price.
 An investor may exercise the option to sell the shares at the higher strike price if the stock price falls below the strike price.